AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ![GSI: byLang](GSI_comments2_byLang.png)

-The partition key contains just the comment language.
+The partition key contains the product identifier and the comment language.
 The creation date (stored in `GSISK`) is used as the sort key.

 This index is suitable for getting all comments for a given language, regardless of rating.
 This is the default state when a user visits each product page, so will see the most traffic.